27

 Data Models handle Database management systems (DBMS) since they determine the structure, storage, and manipulation of data.
 They act as structural blueprints, assuring that data is arranged consistently and effectively.

-In this DBMS tutorial, We will learn different types of Data Models including data models' advantages and disadvantages.
+In this DBMS tutorial, We will learn different types of data models in DBMS including data models' advantages and disadvantages.

 Why Use Data Models?

-The modeling of the data's semantics, consistency requirements, and description is known as the data model.
-It offers the conceptual tools needed to explain a database's design at every level of data abstraction. there are three main types of Data Models.
+The data model models the data's semantics, consistency requirements, and description.
+It offers the conceptual tools needed to explain a database's design at every level of data abstraction.
+There are three main types of Data Models.

 1. Conceptual data model

-- The conceptual data model helps understand the database's needs and requirements by providing a high-level description of the database.
+- The conceptual data model in dbms helps understand the database's needs and requirements by providing a high-level description of the database.

 - This approach is used during the requirement-gathering phase, which is before the Database Designers begin creating a specific database.